michelle-miller/assistant-icp/install.md

     - Replace `{name}` with the namespace you created for the service.
 If you enable a language other than English and Czech, then the namespace must be set to `conversation`.
     - The `ibm-watson-assistant-prod` parameter represents the name of the Helm chart that you downloaded and extracted.
 Alternatively, you can specify the name of the downloaded chart by using `ibm-watson-assistant-prod-1.0.1.tgz` as the value instead.

     Again, if there are only one or two settings that you want to replace, then you can pass the values for the settings in the command line directly.
-Use the following syntax to specify a parameter: `--global.icp.masterHostname {your ICP hostname}`
+Use the following syntax to specify a parameter: `--set global.icp.masterHostname={your ICP hostname}`

 After the installation finishes, [verify](#verify) that it was successful.